universityofgalway-library/digital-tools-workshops/regular-expressions/regex.md

 <img src="./img/regex101.png" alt="Search" style="height: 400px; margin-right: 10px;"/>

 ## How does a regular expression look like?
-A regular expression can be as simple as a single character or word.
+A regular expression can be as simple as a single character or word, just like in the standard search.

 <img src="./img/word.png" style="height: 300px; margin-right: 10px;"/>